 Chef Cravens, once worked at the iconic Chez Panisse restaurant in Berkeley, now presides over a kitchen classroom of at-risk teenagers.
-For the last four years, Alice has taught team, life and professional skills to dozens of students in a simulated commercial kitchen.
+For the last four years, Alice has taught team, life and professional skills to dozens of students in a simulated commercial kitchen, as well as, Alice uses the best materials to teach cooking, she has almost everything for her class, but she wanted to know the cost of a furnace to improve her lessons.
 It is because of Alice’s work that we’ve been inspired to do “our part”, helping to create a garden, and now, (Nopa Manager) Heather Murphy is designing simulated hospitality training for these students – because Alice just has that effect on you.

 Many thanks to Joshua Moore who produced this film on behalf of Nopalize.